*This post contains referral links- see my disclosure for more info*

 Make your home as energy efficient as possible.
 In the winter, seal up the gaps around door frames and windows.
 Set your thermostat at a comfortable temperature, add on extra layers of clothing, and avoid the temptation to turn up the heat.
 In the summer, keep the windows open and the air off as long as possible.

 Spend money on experiences rather than on stuff.
 Plan a fun outing for the family, take the kids to a museum, or just head outside for a simple picnic.
 Kids especially will appreciate the experience and will have memories that will last, rather than another toy that will just end up broken in the back of the closet.

 If you have never tried a spending freeze, now would a good time to do so.
 It’s easy and requires little effort.
 One of the easiest ways to save is to commit to not spending on anything inessential for a set amount of time, whether it’s days, weeks, or even a month.

-You can of course spend on food, but don’t spend on dining out.
+You can spend on food, of course, but don’t spend on dining out.
 Stick to that meal plan and cook at home.
-Pay your bills, pay yourself by putting money in your savings account, but put freeze on your discretionary spending for a little while.
+Pay your bills, pay yourself by putting money in your savings account, but put a freeze on your discretionary spending for a little while.
 You’ll be pleased with the results.

 Make and use a budget

 Budgeting likely sounds boring to many, but it’s probably the single most useful way to get your finances in order.
 Sit down with a pen and paper, the old fashioned way, and write down your total monthly income.
 Then list out every bill that you have to pay, as well as your other basic expenses.

 See how much money you end up having left over after bills, and apportion it accordingly.
 There are plenty of good budgeting tools available today, too, to help you keep a handle on it, like Mint, and the best part?
 It’s free!